 - There were laboratory errors that made the DUI chemical test results unreliable.

-Vehicle Code 23152e VC applies to drivers who have a “passenger for hire” in the vehicle at the time of the offense.
+Vehicle Code 23153(e) VC applies to you if you have a “passenger for hire” in your vehicle at the time of the offense.
 A “passenger for hire” is someone who is expected to pay for the ride as a condition of being driven, including:

 - Uber, Lyft and other ride-sharing passengers;